bihealth/sodar-core-legacy/docs/source/index.rst

 and development of the SODAR Projectroles Django app.

 NB: the display of this document in Gitlab is incomplete and all listings will be missing.
-Please rather click "view source" if you want to read this in Gitlab.
+Please rather click "display source" if you want to read this in Gitlab.

 .. toctree::